Utah Truck Accident Laws & Regulations

 A driver must obtain a commercial driver’s license (CDL) to operate any vehicle that is used in commerce to transport passengers or property and which has a gross vehicle weight rating of 26,001 pounds or more, or a gross combination weight rating of 26,001 pounds or more with a towed unit that has a gross weight rating of 10,001 pounds or more.

-To apply for a CDL in Utah, drivers must meet certain requirements, including that they:
+To apply for a CDL in Utah, drivers must meet specific requirements, including that they:

 • Have held a regular Class D Utah driver’s license for at least one year